Chirag-ahir/JAVA-All-Basic/README.md

  what is difference between post mapping and put mapping ?<br>
  what is the difference between post mapping and put mapping in springboot

+ what is the parameter and argument <br>
+parameter is a variable we define in the method signature and arguments is the value we pass into the parameter.